Dick Campbell (producer): Mentor and advocate for black actors

-Not satisfied with the number and range of roles available for black actors, he and McClendon founded the Negro People's Theatre in 1935.
+Not satisfied with the number and range of roles available for black actors, Campbell and McClendon founded the Negro People's Theatre in 1935.
 A highlight of their Harlem-based company was the successful staging of an all-black production of Waiting for Lefty by Clifford Odets.
 Two years later, in the wake of McClendon's death, Campbell and his wife, the concert singer Muriel Rahn, founded the Rose McClendon Players.
 Their activities took place in the basement of the Mt.
 Morris Park Library at 9 West 124th Street in New York City.
 Under Campbell's direction, the Rose McClendon Players helped establish the careers of several black artists, including Frederick O'Neal, Helen Martin, Edmund Cambridge, Loften Mitchell and Abram Hill.

 One of Campbell's best-known protégés was Ossie Davis, a young actor who immediately impressed Campbell with his booming voice and commanding presence.
 Later, Campbell was instrumental in getting Davis an audition for the lead in a Broadway play JEB.
 Davis not only got the role (which led to his admission in Actors Equity), but he met his future wife Ruby Dee in the production.
 Other people who were involved with the Rose McClendon Players included Canada Lee, Dooley Wilson, Jane White, Austin Briggs-Hall, George Norford, Eugene Grisby and Fred Carter.

 The Rose McClendon Players initiated a policy of doing only plays written by black playwrights.
 During their five years of operations, they produced fifteen plays (including both full-length and one-act works).
-This included the initial production of Hill's On Striver's Row before it premiered with the American Negro Theatre with Frederick O'Neal in the cast.
+This included the initial production of Hill's On Striver's Row before it premiered with the American Negro Theatre, with Frederick O'Neal in the cast.

 Also in 1937, Campbell joined actress Fredi Washington, actor Leigh Whipper, Noble Sissle and W. C. Handy to form the Negro Actors Guild.
 While simultaneously serving as director of the Rose McClendon Players, Campbell was appointed director of the Harlem unit of the Federal Theater Project in 1939, part of the cultural programs under President Franklin D. Roosevelt's New Deal to support the arts.